We highly recommend a burr grinder for an even size when grinding.

 Here’s a guide for grind sizes and your Aeropress, thanks to the Aeropress fanatics at Kaffeologic.
 Remember to experiment, and record your results:

-Brew for a minute (or less) using a fine grind
+Brew for 1:30 minute (or less) using a fine grind

 Brew for 3-4 minutes with a coarse grind

 Brew for 4-5 minutes with a coarse grind